Reasons to Give

 Housed in the School’s Small Business Development Center, the Columbia Community Business Program (CCBP) gives for-profit businesses based in Upper Manhattan access to the School’s various entrepreneurial resources, including training sessions with business coaches and regular meetings with students, faculty members, and alumni.
 Through this engagement, local entrepreneurs gain valuable advice from current and future industry leaders on how to transform their businesses.
 CCBP partners with community organizations such as the Abyssinian Development Corporation, the Harlem Business Alliance, the Upper Manhattan Empowerment Zone, and others, who serve as advisers to the program.

-Part of the School’s Social Enterprise Program, the Nonprofit Board Leadership Program pairs current students with New York City nonprofit organizations to work on research projects throughout the year.
+Part of the School’s Tamer Center for Social Enterprise, the Nonprofit Board Leadership Program pairs current students with New York City nonprofit organizations to work on research projects throughout the year.
 Students present their findings and offer suggestions to the boards of the nonprofit organizations, using the business skills they learn at the School to help influence public service in real time.
 Past nonprofit partners include Friends of the Children, the Riverside Park Fund, Pathways to Housing, and many more.

 A joint project with the Law School, the Harlem Tutorial Program matches 80 Columbia Business School students each year with Harlem-area junior high school students, whom they tutor on campus one or two afternoons per week.
 In addition to helping the participants acheive academic success, the objective of the program is for tutors to act as role models for junior high school students, aiding in their social and educational development.